anamta-k/nss-68th-poverty-analysis/README.md

-# State-wise Poverty Estimation in India
+#  Objective - State-wise Poverty Estimation in India
 NSS 68th Round (2011–12) - Household Consumer Expenditure Survey

-This project estimates rural and urban poverty ratios across 35 states and Union Territories using household microdata from the NSS 68th Round Consumer Expenditure Survey (2011–12) and Tendulkar Committee poverty lines.
+This project estimates rural and urban poverty ratios across Indian states and Union Territories using microdata from the NSS 68th Round Consumer Expenditure Survey (2011–12).
+By applying the official Tendulkar poverty lines, the analysis produces household-weighted, sector-specific poverty ratios that capture both the level and distribution of poverty across 35 states and UTs, enabling meaningful comparisons of regional deprivation.

 ## Data